 Make sure to use coconut yogurt to make this sauce and it will be nut-free.

-You can use 2 avocados and skip on the yogurt if you want.
+You can use 2 avocados and skip the yogurt if you want.
 In this case, you will definitively have to add some water to thin the sauce to your desired consistency.
 If you have to use too much water, then adjust the other flavoring ingredients accordingly.

 Other herbed sauces you might like